nethalo/backup-scripts/README.md

 All the scripts take care of the retention policy (defined by the user), as followed:

 - For MyDumper: User will define weekly and daily retention times.
+- For Mysqldump: User will define weekly and daily retention times.
 - For Mysqlbinlog user will define number of days that the binlog files will be keep it

 ## Binlog backup